rushi04/cloud_detox_support/website/versioned_docs/version-20.x/api/device.md

   // If specified must be one of 'notSupported', 'searching', 'failed', or 'active'.
   cellularBars: "3",
   // If specified must be 0-4.
+  operatorName: "A1",
+  // Set the cellular operator/carrier name.
+Use '' for the empty string.
   batteryState: "charging",
   // If specified must be one of 'charging', 'charged', or 'discharging'.
   batteryLevel: "50",